theokrueger-mods/pd2-flashlights-for-all/README.md

 ![demo](img/demo.webm)

-**Automatically** gives every weapon a statless flashlight and laser.
+**automatically** gives every weapon a statless flashlight and laser.

-To apply this gadget to existing weapons, add then remove a gadget.
+to apply this gadget to existing weapons, add then remove a gadget.
 It will be automatically applied to new weapons.
 Any applied gadget will overwrite the default attachment.

-Works exactly the same as normal lasers and flashlights
+works exactly the same as normal lasers and flashlights

-If you wish to change the laser or flashlight colour, use a mod like [Lasers+](https://modworkshop.net/mod/20577).
+if you wish to change the laser or flashlight colour, use a mod like [Lasers+](https://modworkshop.net/mod/20577).

-## Notice About Removal
+## notice About Removal

-Before removing this mod, ensure you have equipped gadgets on, or sold all of every weapon purchased or modified after the installation of this mod.
+before removing this mod, ensure you have equipped gadgets on, or sold all of every weapon purchased or modified after the installation of this mod.

-## License
+## license
 MIT, see [LICENSE](LICENSE)